enchant97/note-mark/backend/README.md

 ## Note Mark - Backend
-The backend API server, written in Go using the Echo web framework.
+The backend API server, written in Go using Huma + Chi.